Water pouring puzzle: Reversibility of actions

 By restricting ourselves to reversible actions only, we can construct the solution to the problem from the desired result.
-From the point [4,4,0], there are only two reversible action: Transferring 3 liters from the 8 liter jug to the empty 3 liter jug [1,4,3], or transferring 3 liters from the 5 liter jug to the empty 3 liter jug [4,1,3].
+From the point [4,4,0], there are only two reversible actions: transferring 3 liters from the 8 liter jug to the empty 3 liter jug [1,4,3], and transferring 3 liters from the 5 liter jug to the empty 3 liter jug [4,1,3].
 Therefore, there are only two solutions to this problem: